singhamninder/PC-PTF/README.md

 -   **Interactive Visualization**: Plot the predicted SWRC for any random soil sample from your dataset.
 -   **Downloadable Results**: Export the complete prediction results to a CSV file for further analysis.

+## Citation

+If you use this application, please cite the original paper:

+>Singh, A., Verdi, A., 2024.
+Estimating the soil water retention curve by the HYPROP-WP4C system, HYPROP-based PCNN-PTF and inverse modeling using HYDRUS-1D. *Journal of Hydrology* 639, 131657. [https://doi.org/10.1016/j.jhydrol.2024.131657](https://doi.org/10.1016/j.jhydrol.2024.131657)

 ## How to Use the Web App

 1.  **Prepare Your Data**: Create a CSV file with your soil sample data.